Evaluating modular equations for abelian surfaces: Introduction

-\paragraph{Main results.} In this paper, we argue that precomputing modular equations in full is not the correct strategy in higher dimensions.
-In most contexts, we only need \emph{evaluations} of modular equations, and possibly their derivatives, at a given point $(j_1,j_2,j_3)\in L^3$, where~$L$ is a number field; finite fields reduce to this case via lifts.
-These univariate polynomials can be evaluated directly using complex approximations, building on Dupont's algorithm~\cite[Chap.~10]{dupont_MoyenneArithmeticogeometriqueSuites2006},~\cite{labrande_ComputingThetaFunctions2016} to compute genus~$2$ theta constants in quasi-linear time, now proved to be correct~\cite{kieffer_CertifiedNewtonSchemes2022}.
-The resulting algorithm has a much lower asymptotic complexity than precomputing and storing the modular equations in full.
-For instance, in the case of Siegel modular equations over a prime finite field~$\F_p$, we obtain the following result.
+In this paper, we argue that precomputing modular equations in full is not an efficient strategy in higher dimensions.
+In most contexts, including Elkies's method, we only need \emph{evaluations} of modular equations, and possibly their derivatives, at a given point $(j_1,j_2,j_3)\in L^3$, where~$L$ is a number field; finite fields reduce to this case via lifts.
+These evaluations of modular equations are much smaller than the full polynomials~$\Psi_{\ell,k}$, so we should calculate them directly.

+In this paper, we design algorithms to precisely do this.
+They are inspired by existing methods to evaluate elliptic modular polynomials via complex approximations~\cite{engeComputingModularPolynomials2009}, and build on the certified evaluation of genus~2 theta constants in quasi-linear time~\cite{kiefferCertifiedEwtonSchemes2022}.
+In certain key cases, their complexity is quasi-linear in the output size, as exemplified by the following result on Siegel modular equations.